“How can I get a loan for a cheap used car?”

 Submitted by Joan H.

-First, congrats on SAVING that student loan refund!
-Yay YOU!
+First, congrats on saving that student loan refund!
 You are absolutely right that you will have more choices for a reliable car if you have additional cash.
 The question is, what price (the cost of money) will you pay for that cash?

 My favorite choice for loans is the local credit union.
 When I was a (very broke) student I opened a savings account at a local credit union.
 For more than 10 years, I only had $10 in that account.
 They never cancelled the account even though I wasn’t a profitable (fee paying) customer.
 Fast forward 20 years, they now hold my mortgage and they are my first choice for all loans.